Securities & Commodities Authority (SCA)

 What is the Securities and Commodities Authority (SCA)?

 The UAE Securities and Commodities Authority (“SCA” or sometimes referred to as “ESCA”) is tasked with monitoring and regulating the UAE’s financial markets including the Dubai Financial Market (“DFM”), the Abu Dhabi Securities Exchange (“ADX”) and the Dubai Gold & Commodities Exchange (“DGCX”).
 Furthermore, SCA regulates all securities-related activity within the UAE excluding activity within the Dubai International Financial Centre (“DIFC”) and the Abu Dhabi Global Market (“ADGM”).

 The type of SCA licence that you will require depends on the activities you wish to undertake.
-Download our USA SCA Authorisation guide which will provide you with further insights on the application process.
+Permissible businesses under some of the available key licences and the mandatory positions and qualifications required for each licence are detailed in our USA SCA Authorisation guide.

 Guidance on the Investment Business Regulations of the SCA

 We created our SCA Focus Series, to provide detailed guidance on the Investment Business Regulations of the Securities and Commodities Authority of the UAE, including detailed information on the various application processes.
 Issues will be released periodically throughout the year.